PhaserEditor2D/PhaserEditor2D-v3-docs/animations-editor/auto-build-animations.rst

     .. image:: ../images/animations-auto-build-2.webp
         :alt: Auto build animations.

+Or alternatively, you can drag the frames and drop them into the editor.

 * It shows a dialog asking for a add a prefix to the generated animations.
 It is optional.
 This could be needed for disambiguation.
 For example, if the animations to be added has the names **run**, **walk**, **jump**, you can add a prefix like **player-** or **enemy-**, so the animations will have the names **player-run**, **player-walk**, **player-jump**.

     .. image:: ../images/animations-auto-build-3.webp